 In 2003, Spacey took a remarkable career turn, moving to London as artistic director of the Old Vic.
-He's now touring the world, from Hong Kong and Sydney to Brooklyn and Aviles, Spain for "The Bridge" project, starring as the hunchback Iago in his "American Beauty" director Sam Mendes'production of "Richard III."
+He's now touring the world, from Beijing and Sydney to Brooklyn and Avila, Spain for "The Bridge" project, starring as the hunchback king in his "American Beauty" director Sam Mendes' production of "Richard III."

 Spacey was the first actor cast in "Margin Call" after producer Zachary Quinto, and helped to harangue the last man on board, Jeremy Irons, at an Old Vic benefit.
 In fact during Spacey's Old Vic fundraising efforts, he met many bankers who helped him to understand what made his conflicted "Margin Call" banker behave the way he did.
 "I understand the angry human need to point fingers," says Spacey. "'All you bastards are the reason we're in the situation we're in.'
 It's part of reason I wanted to make this; these characters made the decisions they did to survive, to make a living, they're human.
 I wanted to unearth something that puts a different perspective on it.
 It's not black and white."